Researchers want to know how many patients are trading in pharmaceuticals for medical cannabis.

 In Europe, findings published in March 2018 in the European Journal of Internal Medicine showed that among 2,735 patients over the age of 65, about 67 percent of survey respondents said they chose medical cannabis for pain relief.

-How Cannabis Can Treat Pain
+In Theory: How Cannabis May Treat Pain

-Cannabis also helps non-inflammatory pain.
+Some patients do report that cannabis helps non-inflammatory pain.
 Nerve pain can potentially be alleviated with THC, because it strongly activates the CB1 receptor, which impacts the glutamatergic system — a neurological pathway the body.

 Choosing the Right Kind of Cannabis for You